 Because your system has unique electrical requirements, it needs a dedicated circuit to operate safely and efficiently.

-Here’s a common example: If your HVAC system shares electricity with lights and a microwave, turning it on could cause the lights to flicker or trip the breaker.
+Here’s a common example: If your Burleson, TX HVAC system shares electricity with lights and a microwave, turning it on could cause the lights to flicker or trip the breaker.
 This happens when the circuit overloads and tries to supply too much electricity at once.
 A dedicated circuit can prevent this by giving high-powered appliances a direct electricity source.

 Your HVAC system is one of the most power-hungry appliances in your home.
 Just think about how much your energy bill spikes during those brutal Burleson, TX, summers.
+According to the U.S. Energy Information Administration, heating and cooling accounts for nearly half of all energy use in a typical American home.

 A single room in your house typically uses about 15 amps of power.
 That includes everything plugged into the outlets, like TVs, gaming consoles, lamps, and other small appliances.